-Table 11-1 below displays the magnitude of severe winter storms.
-The wind-chill factor is further described in Figure 11-1.
+Table 11-1 is the extent scale for the CVCOG Region.
+This chart includes temperatures, which can be read in conjunction with the wind-chill factor chart Figure 11-1.
 This is an index developed by the National Weather Service, although the chart is not applicable when temperatures are over 50° or winds are calm.